isaacs/cuttlefish/README.md

 * `onlyDelete` {Boolean} Set to true to **only** delete remote files that are not found in the `files` hash, but do not send any new files.
 Implies `delete`.
 Default = false
+* `dryRun` {Boolean} Don't actually put or delete any files, but act as if it would, performing the same length and MD5 comparisons etc.

 ## File Objects